 Recreation Department

-Director of Recreation: Cody McEwen
+Director of Recreation: Taia Curtis

 recdirector@millinocket.org

-East Millinocket, ME 04430Serving East Millinocket and Millinocket
+Serving East Millinocket and Millinocket

-Millinocket has a state-of-the-art swimming pool and playground, a baseball field, 2 softball fields, a basketball court, tennis courts, and a sliding hill all in the Recreation complex, located at 199 State Street.
+Millinocket has a state-of-the-art swimming pool and playground, a baseball field, 2 softball fields, a basketball court, tennis courts, and a sliding hill with a rope tow all in the Recreation complex, located at 199 State Street.
 We also have Jerry Pond which has a playground, Hill Crest playground, and Little Italy playground.
 In East Millinocket, we have a swimming pool, playground, tennis courts, and a basketball court.
 These facilities are located at 45 North Street at Schenck High School.

 Your browser does not support PDFs.
 [Download the PDF](2025 Summer Brochure).